NCAR/finn/README_preprocessor.md

 ### 8 Database Backup/Restore

 If for some reason you want to create a backoup copy of PostGIS database (the data used in finn-processors), here is how.
 Keep in mind that final output are exported as CSV and SHP files.
 Also, the content of database persists until you deliberately delete them (or unseeable system failure).
-These are only needed for the capability of review work after the finn-preprocessor is removed, or you need to move the database as is from one machine to another.
+These are only needed for the capability of review work after the FINN and/or FINN preprocessor is removed, or you need to move the database as is from one machine to another.

 Databese backup can be done with `pg_dump` command.